 - Dry, red or irritated skin

 - Little black or white specks, which could be ticks or flea eggs

 If none of these things appear, your pet likely has a healthy coat.
-However, if you do notice any of those symptoms, it's time to look deeper to determine if your pet's coat issues are nutritional or environmental.
+However, if you do notice any of those symptoms, it's time to look deeper to determine the casue of your pet's coat issues.

 Still a Head-Scratcher?
 Talk to Your Vet

-Your vet will be able to look at the condition of your pet's coat and skin and identify whether any problems are coming from allergies or another environmental cause.
+Your vet will be able to look at the condition of your pet's coat and skin and determine if additional testing is needed.
 According to the Banfield Pet Hospital, they may even do a light skin scraping and inspect the sample under a microscope to look for bacterial infections, fungus and mites.
-Any skin issues caused by a fungus or an infection could take a few months to clear up and may require antibiotics or special shampoos.
+Skin issues caused by an infection or fungus may require medications and or special shampoos.

-If your vet rules out all outside factors, they may recommend reviewing the contents of the current food you are using.
-They might suggest ruling out an allergen, or supplementing your pet's nutrition with a missing vitamin, antioxidant or fatty acid.
+If your vet rules out all outside factors, they may recommend reviewing the contents of your pet's current and past foods.
+They might suggest feeding a special food to determine if your pet has a food allergy, or supplementing your pet's nutrition with a missing vitamin, antioxidant or fatty acid.
 Since nutrition plays a key role in skin and coat health, it is important to keep your dog or cat on any special meals your vet recommends.
 Even if the condition improves, do not go back to other food without first discussing it with your vet.
 Don't spend months or years searching for a dog food for a healthy coat; get your pet to the vet early and often to manage any skin and coat issues.

 You are the start of a healthy future for your pet, inside and out.
 Through good nutrition, proper grooming and regular vet checkups, you can keep your dog or cat's coat and skin healthy and vibrant for years.